HENNEPIN COUNTY

 This joint Dan Patch/Luce Line station was at North Holden Street (formerly Hoag Avenue) at 3rd Avenue North.
 This area is now occupied by I-394 just southwest of Target Field in the vicinity of GPS: 44.979550, -93.279431.

 Minnetonka Beach This station was near the intersection of Westwood Road and Cottage Lane near the entrance to the Lafayette Club.
 The station was on the south side of the tracks at approximately GPS: 44.940795, -93.596661.
 It is shown on the 1912 Minneapolis Sanborn Map (Vol. 6, Sheet 707).
-This was the GN Spring Park Branch line.
+This was on the GN Spring Park Branch line.
+The station was abandoned by the GN in January 1954.

 Minnetonka Lake Park This station was to the NE of Minnetonka lake Park Hotel.
 It was on Dakota Avenue due north of the Lyn Haven Pavillion.